 Okay, no shame, raise your hand if this map inspires you:

 Glad to see we’ve got a bunch of fellow fast food junkies on board.
-And while McDonald’s and Starbucks have gotten us through the longest of road trips with only a few extra bathroom breaks (ahem, we’re lookin’ at you Spring Break 2015), today we’re taking a look at fast food chains that are only in a couple states.
+And while McDonald’s and Starbucks have gotten us through the longest of road trips with only a few extra bathroom breaks, today we’re taking a look at fast food chains that are only in a couple states.

 Zip’s Drive-In, Inland Northwest